jean72human/jean72human.github.io/_posts/2021-03-01-cassava-disease-classification.md

 ## Dealing with the properties of the data

 Here is a list of the ideas used to deal with the various properties of the data.
-- To deal with the noisiness and the small dataset size of the data we useddata augmentation.
+- To deal with the noisiness and the small dataset size of the data we used data augmentation.
 We kept it to a minimum since agressive augmentation can slow down the convergence rate.
 - To deal with the imbalance we tried to use balanced sampling, however itbecame unclear how how to read the performance metrics so we droppedit.
 - To deal with the low inter-class variance we used large image sizes in orderfor the model to be able to identify smaller patterns and details.
 Image sizes ranged from 400 to 600.

 ## First experiment

 Our first try used the starter notebook provided to us.
 We used a pretrained SEResNext 50 trained on 80% of the data.
-The augmentation used were verticaland horizontal flip.
+The augmentation used were vertical and horizontal flips.
 The model was trained for 12 epochs.
-The optimizer usedwas an Adam optimizer with hypergradient [^2].
+The optimizer used was an Adam optimizer with hypergradient descent [^2].
 The learning rate was set to 1e-4 and the hypergrad learning rate was set to 1e-9.
 The optimizer was not changed.
 We used hypergradient descent in order to avoid tuning the learning rate.
 We replaced the average pooling layer by an adaptive pooling of 1 by 1.
 That was enough to reach 90.5% accuracy on the public leaderboard.

 ## Improvements